MDHearing Review: Should You Try This Inexpensive Hearing Aid Brand?

 Why we recommend MDHearing hearing aids

 MDHearing offers a good value for the cost in terms of comfort, quality, and customer support.
-Its range of rechargeable hearing aids has a battery life of 15–20 hours, depending on the specific model chosen.
-Three MDHearing models, the Volt Max, NEO XS, and the Air, come with a portable charging case for an extra 60–100 hours of on-the-go charging.
+Its range of rechargeable hearing aids offers 15–20 hours of battery life, depending on the specific model.
+Five MDHearing models, the Volt 4, Volt Max 2, NEO XS, NEO XS Pro, and the Air, come with a portable charging case for an extra 60–100 hours of on-the-go charging.

-If you’re looking for advanced technology, such as intelligent noise reduction and feedback cancellation, or a smartphone app, these features are only available in the Volt Max.
-The Volt Max is the brand’s newest model, a behind-the-ear (BTE) hearing aid costing $597.
+If you’re looking for advanced technology, such as intelligent noise reduction and feedback cancellation, or a smartphone app, these features are only available in the Volt Max 2.
+The Volt Max 2 is a behind-the-ear (BTE) hearing aid costing $597.
 This is the least expensive hearing aid we’ve found to offer those features.

 We appreciate that all MDHearing hearing aids are rechargeable and come with a 45-day trial period.
 They also come with a one-year warranty and lifetime support from audiologists and hearing specialists at no extra cost.
-Users can also purchase MDHearing’s VIP Care package for $200 and add remote, clinic-level care for support with fittings, onboarding, coaching, and follow-up care.
+Users can also purchase MDHearing’s VIP Care package for $200 to add remote, clinic-level care for fittings, onboarding, coaching, and follow-up.

 Our tests found MDHearing’s hearing aids to be fairly discreet (though not invisible), comfortable, and secure.
 We found that these hearing aids can be a good choice for anyone who isn’t comfortable with advanced technology and wants an affordable hearing aid.